Germany's AfD asks its lawmaker to 'clarify' Russian cash report

 In a letter dated Wednesday, AfD leaders Alice Weidel and Tina Chrupalla said Bystron must explain his position on the matter by Thursday afternoon "in order to dispel all allegations beyond doubt and so that our party's federal executive committee is able to react accordingly".

+"At no time did I receive any cash payments or cryptocurrencies from an employee of 'Voice of Europe' (or any Russian)," Bystron wrote in a letter to the AfD leadership seen by Reuters on Wednesday.

+He said he was being targeted by a defamation campaign that aimed to damage opposition politicians in several European countries.

-German magazine Der Spiegel and Czech newspaper Denik N made the assertion that Bystron had received money from the portal Voice of Europe after the Czech government last week sanctioned the operators and backers of the platform due to suspected Russian influence.
+German magazine Der Spiegel and Czech newspaper Denik N asserted that Bystron had received money from the portal Voice of Europe after the Czech government last week sanctioned the operators and backers of the platform due to suspected Russian influence.

 The Czech foreign ministry said the operators had sought to stir up sentiment in Europe against support for Ukraine through interviews with pro-Russian politicians.
 The portal also conducted interviews with the AfD's top candidate in the European Parliament elections, Maximilian Krah.

-A Spiegel journalist also said the Czech authorities had incriminating audio evidence of Bystron.
+A Spiegel journalist also said Czech authorities had incriminating audio evidence of Bystron.

+"German security services are currently trying to obtain the recording from the Czech secret service," a German security source told Reuters.

+Asked about Bystron, German Defense Minister Boris Pistorius on Wednesday said that, if true, the allegations would confirm his view that the AfD was a "fifth column for Moscow".

 In an interview with the Funke Media Group published on Wednesday, Bystron said: "I did not accept any money to promote pro-Russian positions."